P. F. Chang's: 2010s

 In 2015, P.F.
 Chang's filed for bankruptcy for its Canadian division.

+In 2017, Pei Wei was officially split from P.F.
+Chang's as a separate business.

-In December 2017, Chang's announced that they would open a location in Shanghai during the first part of 2018, Chang's first location in China.
-The Shanghai location is marketed to local Chinese customers as American food, and has 10 menu items unique to the company's China operations.
+In December 2017, P.F.
+Chang’s announced that they would open a location in Shanghai during the first part of 2018, P.F.
+Chang’s first location in China.
+The Shanghai location was marketed to local Chinese customers as American food, and had 10 menu items unique to the company's China operations.
 Additionally, as of 2018 P.F.
-Chang's operates a restaurant in South Korea.
+Chang's operated a restaurant in South Korea.

-In January 2019, Chang's announced it was in talks to be sold to TriArtisan Capital Partners and Paulson & Co. for approximately $700 million from its previous owner, Centerbridge Partners.
+In January 2019, Chang’s announced it was in talks to be sold to TriArtisan Capital Partners and Paulson & Co. for approximately $700 million from its previous owner, Centerbridge Partners.

+2020s

 In January 2020, Chang’s announced its first P.F.
 Chang’s To Go take-out only location would be in Chicago, Illinois.

-Chang's obtained more than $5 million in small-business loans as part of the Paycheck Protection Program (coronavirus relief).
+In mid-2020, P.F.
+Chang’s obtained more than $5 million in small-business loans as part of the Paycheck Protection Program (coronavirus relief).

-In February 2023, P. F. Chang's signed an agreement with Indian company Gourmet Investments to open outlets in India.
+In February 2023, P. F. Chang’s signed an agreement with Indian company Gourmet Investments to open outlets in India.
 The first P. F. Chang's outlet in India was opened on January 14, 2024 in Mumbai.